JonWeber0328/billionaire-project/README.md

 # billionaire-project
 Repository 2 of billionaire-project.
-This repo was cloned from `https://github.com/mpetersen49/billionaire-project` in order to host the project to Heroku.
+This repo was cloned from [Mike Peterson's Repository](https://github.com/mpetersen49/billionaire-project) in order to host the project to Heroku.

+You can [view the website](https://billionaire-project.herokuapp.com/) hosted by Heroku or follow the instructions below.

 # billionaire-project